What we do

 • Future of Learning Institute Fellowship, Project Zero, Harvard Graduate School of Education (2012)

-• San Francisco Mayor’s Proclamation & Commendation as the Committee Chair for Bay Area National Arts Education Week (2011)
+• S.F.
+Mayor’s Proclamation & Commendation for producing Bay Area Natl.
+Arts Education Week (2011)

-• California State Legislature Commendation for “Significant contribution to the people of San Francisco” (2010)
+• CA State Legislature Commendation for “Significant contribution to the people of San Francisco” (2010)

 • Certified Integrated Learning Specialist Certificate (2010)